mehdihadeli/awesome-software-architecture/docs/ai/ai.md

 - [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
 - [Doriandarko/RepoToTextForLLMs](https://github.com/Doriandarko/RepoToTextForLLMs) - Automate the analysis of GitHub repositories for LLMs with RepoToTextForLLMs.
 - [carlrobertoh/CodeGPT](https://github.com/carlrobertoh/CodeGPT) - The leading open-source AI copilot for JetBrains.
 Connect to any model in any environment, and customize your coding experience in any way you like.
+- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
+Designed for large, real-world tasks.
+- [sourcegraph/cody](https://github.com/sourcegraph/cody) - Type less, code more: Cody is an AI code assistant that uses advanced search and codebase context to help you write and fix code.

 ## Samples
 - [Azure-Samples/openai-dotnet-samples](https://github.com/Azure-Samples/openai-dotnet-samples)